natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ99A.md

 ** Dual-flow transmission and shorter chassis enables a tighter turning radius
 * Powerful guns with variety of shells ranging from darts up to ATGM
 * Very similar sturdy protection to its predecessors
-* Faster horizontal traverse speed for the gun
+* Faster horizontal and vertical traverse speed for the gun

 '''Cons:'''

 * Still suffers from a huge LFP and insufficient mantlet protection
 * Has the infamous "NATO hump" that hinders firing arc at rear angles
-* Insufficient vertical traverse speed in case of a sudden strike
 * Thin side armour, can be penetrated by IFVs and aircraft
 * Relatively large profile compared to previous PLAGF tanks
 * DTC10-125 has somewhat low penetration for a top tier shell
+* Low reload rate at top tier

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->